Mahad-007/Web-Researcher-Via-Groq-sFunction-Calling/README.md

-# Researcher Agent using Groq & SerpAPI
+# Researcher Agent using Groq & BraveAPI

 ## 🎯 Overview
 This app demonstrates Groq API’s **tool use (function calling)** via a Streamlit UI.